Homebrew/homebrew-cask/USAGE.md

     $ brew cask search chrome
     google-chrome

-Listing all available casks can be done with a `search` command with no search term:
+Listing all available Casks can be done with a `search` command with no search term:

     $ brew cask search
     # list of all available casks